Liggy/binflash/README.md

 _C:\>**necflash -setbt DVD+R DVD-ROM perm 1.0.0**_

 For **DVD+R**, **DVD+RW** and **DVD+R-DL** you can set the booktype to **DVD-ROM**, **DVD-R**, **DVD-RW**, **DVD+R**, **DVD+RW** and **DVD+R-DL**.
 Instead of using **perm** you may also use **temp** if you just want to use the temporary settings that only last until the next drive reset.
 (This feature is not supported by every firmware)

+# Firmwares and Tools
+The archive of firmwares and tools that used to be available on http<span>://</span>liggydee.cdfreaks.com can now be downloaded from [Share Online](http://www.share-online.biz/dl/5Y8FEPWPLBH)

 # Drivelist
 Drives that are supposed to work